How Did We Get Here?

-In just 40 years, Penske has gone from a three-location rental and lease business to a multibillion-dollar transportation services company with more than 1,000 locations spanning the globe.
+Since 1969, Penske Truck Leasing has gone from a three-location rental and lease business to a multibillion-dollar transportation services company with more than 1,000 locations spanning the globe.

 We have led the industry with an unwavering commitment to customer service and innovation.

 A Growing Vision

 Roger Penske founded our company on December 1, 1969, after purchasing a car and light-truck rental and leasing business serving eastern Pennsylvania, with just three locations.
 By 1981, the company had grown to 33 facilities staffed by 420 employees and generating annual sales of more than $40 million.

 In 1982, we joined with the Hertz Truck Division to form Hertz-Penske Truck Leasing.
 The company acquired Goldston in 1983 and Leaseway Transportation's truck renting and leasing business in 1986.
 With 102 locations and 2,300 associates, the company generated annual revenues of $200 million.